ambaradan/nvim-rockydocs/README.md

 > Note about the `packadd` feature
 > The packadd command is a feature in Neovim that allows users to load plugins on demand, rather than during Neovim startup.
 This provides a more efficient and flexible way to manage plugins, as it enables users to load only the plugins they need for a specific task or project.

-### Configuring Mkdocs Serve port in nvim-rockydocs
+### Configuring `mkdocs serve` port in nvim-rockydocs

 One of the key features of Mkdocs is the ability to serve your documentation locally for preview and testing purposes.
 By default, Mkdocs serves the site on port 8000.
 However, users may need to change this port due to various reasons such as port conflicts or specific project requirements.
 To change the default port used by Mkdocs when serving your documentation, you can specify the port in the `require("rockydocs").setup()` function.
 This function is used to configure nvim-rockydocs to allow setting the Mkdocs serve port.

 Here is an example configuration snippet that demonstrates how to set the Mkdocs serve port to 8001: